James L. Powell: Committee for Skeptical Inquiry

+On February 15, 2023, the following editor's note was posted on the Bunch et al. paper: "Readers are alerted that concerns raised about the data presented and the conclusions of this article are being considered by the Editors.
+A further editorial response will follow the resolution of these issues.".
+On April 24, 2025, Nature issued a formal retraction note, citing concerns about methodology, analysis, and data interpretation.

 Debate on climate change consensus

 Powell has researched the scientific consensus view of anthropogenic global warming (AGW) in a series of studies evaluating the peer-reviewed literature.
-In 2012, Powell reviewed 13,950 peer-reviewed publications between 1991 and 2012 with "global warming” or “global climate change" as keywords.
+In 2012, Powell reviewed 13,950 peer-reviewed publications between 1991 and 2012 with "global warming" or "global climate change" as keywords.
 Evaluating this dataset, Powell showed a 99.97% scientific consensus view supporting AGW.
 In 2016, Powell duplicated this method on articles published during 2013 and 2014.
 In this set, Powell found a 99.99% consensus "verging on unanimity" by the scientific community.

-While agreeing that the consensus on AGW is high, other scientists have argued that the consensus is closer to 97%.
+While agreeing that the consensus on AGW is high, other scientists argued ca 2010-2013 that the consensus is closer to 97%.
 The debate centers around the selection of scientific papers identified as supporting AGW and therefore included in the study.
 For example, in their 2013 study, Cook et al. excluded 66.4% of the papers examined because the abstracts did not endorse AGW either explicitly or implicitly.
 Powell reviewed the abstracts of hundreds of articles on plate tectonics, evolution, and impact cratering to show that scientists almost never directly affirm the ruling paradigm of their discipline.
 On that basis, Powell included papers in the study as long as the abstracts did not explicitly reject AGW.

 Powell has further argued that the extent of the scientific consensus is important.
 In The Consensus on Anthropogenic Warming Matters Powell argues that the "stronger the public believe the consensus to be, the more they support the action on global warming that human society so desperately needs."
 This metastudy included 54,195 publications from five earlier studies by Powell and others demonstrating that the scientific consensus on AGW is 99.94%.

 In November 2019, Powell published "Scientists Reach 100% Consensus on Anthropogenic Global Warming."
 He reviewed over 11,600 peer-reviewed articles published in the first seven months of 2019 but found none that rejected anthropogenic global warming.